rotemyohanan/time-machine/Spring/annotations.md

 #### @RestController
 Meaning it’s ready for use by Spring MVC to handle web requests.
+This is known as a stereotype annotation.
+It provides hints for people reading the code, and for Spring, that the class plays a specific role.
+In this case, our class is a web @Controller so Spring will consider it when handling incoming web requests.

+[Tip]
+The @RestController annotation is a Spring MVC annotations (they are not specific to Spring Boot).
+See the MVC section in the Spring Reference Documentation for more details.

 #### @RequestMapping
 maps to the index() method.
 When invoked from a browser or using curl on the command line, the method returns pure text.
 That’s because @RestController combines @Controller and @ResponseBody, two annotations that results in web requests returning data rather than a view.

+The @RequestMapping annotation provides “routing” information.
+It is telling Spring that any HTTP request with the path “/” should be mapped to the home method.
+The @RestController annotation tells Spring to render the resulting string directly back to the caller.

+[Tip]
+The @RequestMapping annotation is a Spring MVC annotations (they are not specific to Spring Boot).
+See the MVC section in the Spring Reference Documentation for more details.

 #### Bean